maximegobeil/crafty-kiddos-gallery/README.md

 ### About The Project

-Save and share your kid craft or drawing with others before you put them to the "storage bin".
+Save and share your kid craft or drawing with others before you put them to the "storage bin".<br>
-I did this project as my final project of my Course Careers Software Development Fundamentals.
+I did this project as my final project of my Course Careers Software Development Fundamentals.<br>
 For the backend, I used Golang with gorm to create the API.
 I'm using a cloud based PostgreSQL database with ElephantSQL.
 Pictures are uploaded & stored to Amazon S3.
-It's hosted with Render.
+It's hosted with Render.<br>
 For the frontend, I used Next.js.
 It's hosted with vercel.

 ### How I Prepared For The Project